Prevent Healthcare Data Breaches: A 12-Step Guide

 One wrong keystroke.
 That’s all it takes.
 An employee types ‘ofice.com’ instead of ‘office.com’ and lands on a perfect replica of the login page.
 They enter their credentials.
 Attackers now own their account.

 Zscaler ThreatLabz analyzed over 30,000 lookalike domains in six months and found more than 10,000 were malicious.
-These weren’t sophisticated zero-days.
+These weren’t zero-day exploits.
 They were simple typos exploited by attackers who registered domains that look almost identical to legitimate ones.

 Typosquatting is embarrassingly effective.
-It bypasses email security, endpoint protection, and user training because it exploits human error, not technical vulnerabilities.
+It bypasses email security and endpoint protection because it exploits human error, not technical vulnerabilities.
 Your employees are one mistyped URL away from handing over their credentials.

 The internet runs on trust.
 You type a URL, hit enter, and expect to land where you intended.
-Typosquatters exploit that trust.
+Typosquatters exploit that trust by registering domains that look like yours to steal credentials from people who mistype the URL.

-Typosquatting is a social engineering attack where threat actors register domain names that closely resemble legitimate websites, using common typos, character substitutions, or alternative spellings.
+Typosquatting is a social engineering attack where attackers register domain names that closely resemble legitimate websites, using common typos or character substitutions.
 When users accidentally visit these fake domains, attackers harvest credentials, distribute malware, or commit ad fraud.
 Also known as URL hijacking.

 The attack works because humans make predictable mistakes.
 We transpose letters.
 We miss keystrokes.
 We confuse similar-looking characters.
 Attackers know this and register domains that capture these errors.